BCG-X-Official/facet/README.md

     ```
     will generate a link although in the module `pandas` itself is not recognized.
     **Beware that intersphinx and sphinx-autodoc-typehints seem not to work together**.

+## 3.4 Connverting notebooks to documentation with nbsphinx

+- To hide a notebook cell from the generated documentation, add `"nbsphinx":
+    "hidden"` to the metadata of the cell.
+To change the meatadata of a cell, in the
+    main menu of the jupyter notebook server, click on *View -> CellToolbar -> edit
+    Metadata.

+- To interpret a notebook cell as reStructuredText by nbsphinx, make a
+    *Raw NBConvert* cell, then click on the jupyeter notebook server main menu to
+    *View -> CellToolbar -> Raw Cell Format*, then chose ReST in the dropdown in the
+    top right part of the cell.